Excerity/Larana-Inc/README.md

 · Name of company
 · Drink Menu is now Sport Equipment
-· Drink Menu font awesome font is now font awesome icon of a person running (same as company logo) · About Us is now Mission Statement
+· Drink Menu font awesome font is now font awesome icon of a person running (same as company logo) · Turned Special Items page into Delivery Information page. added delivery truck font awesome icon · About Us is now Mission Statement
+· Created a mission statement
-· All items for sale, their prices, pictures, and descriptions.
+· Added 12 items for sale.
+As well as their prices, pictures, and descriptions.
 · Added onhover on item
 · Added football, baseball, and basketball font awesome icons.
-· Added Bootstrap tooltip component over the football, baseball, and basketball menu categories
+· Added Bootstrap tooltip component over the football, baseball, and basketball menu categories · Added Jquery function that invokes the bootstrap tooltip component